Chemotherapy drugs kill fast-growing cells throughout the body, including both cancer cells and normal, healthy cells.

 - Stem cell transplantation

-Patients with favorable risk factors are often given 2-4 cycles of intensive chemotherapy with high-dose cytarabine and other drugs for consolidation therapy.
+Patients with favorable risk factors are often given 2-3 cycles of intensive chemotherapy with high-dose cytarabine and other drugs for consolidation therapy.
 The number of chemotherapy cycles varies from patient to patient.
 They are often hospitalized during consolidation therapy.
+They are often hospitalized during consolidation therapy.
+They may go home for a few days or a week between cycles.
+Additionally, CNS prophylaxis usually continues during this phase.

-Patients with high-risk AML, based on their prognostic factors, receive more aggressive therapy that may include allogeneic stem cell transplantation.
+Based on their prognostic factors, patients with high-risk AML receive more aggressive therapy that may include allogeneic stem cell transplantation.

 - Download or order LLS's free booklets: